wxWidgets/wxWidgets/samples/richtext/readme.txt

 ===

 It's basically the wxTextCtrl with some additions.
-There is a new wxTextAttrEx class deriving from wxTextAttr, to accomodate new style attributes.
+There is a new wxTextAttrEx class deriving from wxTextAttr, to accommodate new style attributes.
 This could be merged with wxTextAttr.
 There is also a wxRichTextAttr which is similar to wxTextAttrEx but doesn't store the font as a wxFont: this allows much more